 With over 4,500 items in its permanent collection, you can easily spend several rainy days exploring the Tampa Museum of Art.
 In addition to rotating visitor exhibits, the museum also boasts the largest collection of Greek and Roman antiquities in the Southeast.
-Enjoy weekend brunch, lunch, coffee or gelato in the museum’s Sono Café overlooking the Hillsborough River. $15 admission.
-Monday – Sunday 10am-5pm, Thursdays & Fourth Fridays open until 8pm.
+Enjoy weekend brunch, lunch, coffee or gelato in the museum’s Riverwalk Café overlooking the Hillsborough River. $20 admission.
+Monday – Sunday 10am-5pm, free admission for college students with valid ID.
+Thursdays & Fourth Fridays open until 8pm.
 “Art on the House” is on Thursday evenings from 4 – 8 pm with pay-as-you-will admission.
-Parking available next door at Poe Garage for $1.20 per hour.
+Parking available next door at Poe Garage (fees vary).

 Salvador Dali Museum

 Inside the museum and safe from rain, the only thing melting are the iconic “Dali Clocks.”
 Surrealist imagery abounds as you and your date get a glimpse of legendary artist, Salvador Dali, and an unparalleled exhibit of his finest work.
 View the haunting melted image – The Persistence of Memory – that was his first painting in the U.S. after escaping Spain, or see if you can spot the artist’s face hidden in the painting Hallucinogenic Toreador.
 Open daily 10am – 5:30pm, Thursday until 8pm, $29 admission (military, law enforcement and educator discounts).
 Admission is $14.50 on Thursdays from 5-8pm.

 Dual Membership: If you’re a fan of date night at The Dali, consider getting a dual membership for $100.
 Your admission to the museum will be free for an entire year plus you’ll get a few other perks, such as free parking and tours.